kaanyuxel/g4_sipm_scintillator/README.md

 * [Documantation Page](https://git.rwth-aachen.de/3pia/forge/goddess-package/-/wikis/Documentation)
 * [Git Page](https://git.rwth-aachen.de/3pia/forge/goddess-package)

-Eventhough it can be installed externally, the source of GODDeSS(v4.3) has been added to the example under *externals/GODDeSS* folder and it will be installed automatically.
+Even though it can be installed externally, the source of GODDeSS(v4.3) has been added to the example under the *externals/GODDeSS* folder and it will be installed automatically.

 ## Requirements
 The programs below have to be installed before running the example.
 Otherwise, the code will not compile.